noodlecollie/wzl-devlogs/pocket-pc/pocket-pc.md

                 // The method of creating a button is actually quite involved.
 Luckily, after stumbling
                 // upon the cpp.hotexamples.com link, I learned that it involves the following:

-                tbButton.iBitmap = I_IMAGENONE;                 // This is a pre-defined constant for buttons
-                                                                // that do not use bitmaps.
+                // This is a pre-defined constant for buttons that do not use bitmaps. tbButton.iBitmap = I_IMAGENONE;

-                tbButton.fsState = TBSTATE_ENABLED;             // Make sure the button starts out enabled.
+                // Make sure the button starts out enabled. tbButton.fsState = TBSTATE_ENABLED;

-                tbButton.fsStyle = BTNS_BUTTON | BTNS_AUTOSIZE; // Make it look like a button, and take up
-                                                                // the correct amount of space.
+                // Make it look like a button, and take up the correct amount of space. tbButton.fsStyle = BTNS_BUTTON | BTNS_AUTOSIZE;

-                tbButton.dwData = 0;                            // I think this is arbitrary user data stored
-                                                                // on the button.
+                // I think this is arbitrary user data stored on the button. tbButton.dwData = 0;

-                tbButton.idCommand = 2;                         // Some ID representing the button's command.
-                                                                // This is passed into the WindowProc when
+                // Some ID representing the button's command.
+This is passed into the
-                                                                // the button is pressed.
+                // WindowProc when the button is pressed, and can be handled by catering
+                // for the WM_COMMAND message.
+                tbButton.idCommand = 2;

                 // In order to display a string, the string must first be registered and given a handle.
                 // The button then stores this handle, instead of storing the string directly.